The Wrestling Classic

-The Wrestling Classic was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on November 7, 1985, at the Rosemont Horizon in Rosemont, Illinois in the United States.
-It was the promotion's second ever pay-per-view (after WrestleMania).
+The Wrestling Classic was a 1985 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It took place on November 7, 1985, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
+It was the promotion's second-ever pay-per-view, after WrestleMania earlier that year in March.

-In the main event, WWF World Heavyweight Champion Hulk Hogan defeated Rowdy Roddy Piper by disqualification to retain the title.
-The undercard featured a 16-man tournament, where The Junkyard Dog defeated Randy "Macho Man " Savage in the finals of the tournament.
+In the main event, WWF World Heavyweight Champion Hulk Hogan defeated "Rowdy" Roddy Piper by disqualification to retain the title.
+The undercard featured a 16-man tournament, where The Junkyard Dog defeated Randy "Macho Man " Savage in the final.
 The event also included a fan competition for a Rolls-Royce.

-Retrospective reviews of The Wrestling Classic have been generally mixed, with negative opinions being directed towards the large amount of matches and lack of stakes, though some enjoyed the tournament framing of the event.
+Retrospective reviews of The Wrestling Classic have been generally mixed, with negative opinions being directed towards the large number of matches and lack of stakes, though some enjoyed the tournament framing of the event.
 Additionally, many of the matches featuring Savage and Ricky Steamboat were noted as highlights of the event.

 Production

 Background

-Following the success of their first pay-per-view (PPV) WrestleMania, the World Wrestling Federation (WWF, now WWE) scheduled a series of five special pay-per-view airings to be titled "WrestleVision".

-In a September 1985 interview with Electronic Media, Vince McMahon stated the first WrestleVision event would feature "the most prestigious wrestling tournament ever devised," and would feature Hulk Hogan and André the Giant.
+Following the success of their first professional wrestling pay-per-view (PPV) event WrestleMania in March 1985, the World Wrestling Federation (WWF, now WWE) scheduled a series of five special pay-per-view airings to be titled "WrestleVision".
+In a September 1985 interview with Electronic Media, WWF owner Vince McMahon stated the first WrestleVision event would feature "the most prestigious wrestling tournament ever devised", and would feature Hulk Hogan and André the Giant.
 The subsequent four events were announced for January, March, May, and August 1986.

-The first WrestleVision event, The Wrestling Classic, was held on November 7, 1985, at the Rosemont Horizon in Rosemont, Illinois.
+The first WrestleVision event was scheduled as The Wrestling Classic on November 7, 1985, held at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
 It was the WWF's second-ever PPV produced following WrestleMania.
-However, unlike WrestleMania, The Wrestling Classic was a one-off event and the remaining four WrestleVision branded events did not take place as announced by McMahon.

-Electronic Media stated in March 1986 that "WrestleVision, which followed [WrestleMania] in November, was something of a dud" and quoted McMahon as saying "all of our guns weren't loaded for WrestleVision as they were for WrestleMania" in reference to the remaining four events' cancelations.